StackStorm/st2tests/st2-ask/overview.md

 Data for st2.ask is received and validated.
 Resuming execution 59023cfc02ebd51154291652...
 ```

-In the workflow example we discussed in the first section, we have another instance of `st2.ask` that requires a token ID for two-factor authentication, instead of the default, simple approval data.
+In `st2-ask/example_workflow.md` we have another instance of `st2.ask` that requires a token ID for two-factor authentication, instead of the default, simple approval data, called `ask_for_2fa_token`.
 In this case, we would provide the key required by that schema, namely `second_factor`.

 > Note also that in the first example, we provided this key inline as a parameter to the `st2 respond` command.
 In this example, we omitted these, which means all required keys will be prompted interactively.
 This is beneficial when responding with keys that are marked `secret` in the schema, so that we can keep those values hidden from prying eyes.